-Due to COVID-19 all volunteering is cancelled until further notice.
+Due to COVID-19 there are restrictions in place across the UK which may impact on volunteering.
 Please check with your Branch or organiser for further details.

 We would not be the organisation we are without the support of our volunteer community.
 In 2018/19, more than 220,000 hours of volunteer effort worth more than £14 million were contributed.